-Yonca Ertimur is an Associate Professor of Accounting at the Leeds School of Business at the University of Colorado.
+Yonca Ertimur is a Professor of Accounting at the Leeds School of Business at the University of Colorado.
 Yonca earned her PhD at New York University in 2003, her MBA at University of Rochester in 1998, and her BS in Business Administration at Bosphorus University in 1992.
 Prior to joining Leeds, Yonca was an Assistant Professor of Accounting at Duke University (2006 – 2012) and Stanford University (2003 – 2006).

 Yonca Ertimur’s expertise is on the effectiveness of direct monitoring by shareholders in solving the governance problems that arise from the separation of ownership and control.
 Direct monitoring can take a variety of forms.
 Yonca’s research focuses on direct expressions of shareholder voice through non-binding governance related shareholder proposals, vote-no campaigns, and shareholder votes at the annual meeting.
 Yonca also conducts research on the production and disclosure of information by management and external information intermediaries.
 Yonca’s research has appeared in such publications as the Journal of Accounting Research, Review of Accounting Studies, and Review of Financial Studies.

 Yonca currently teaches Financial Accounting, MBAC 6020, in the daytime and evening MBA programs at the Leeds School of Business.

 Ertimur, Y., F. Ferri and D. Oesch.
 Understanding Uncontested Director Elections.
 Management Science (Forthcoming)

 Ertimur, Y., F. Ferri and D. Oesch, 2015.
 Does the Director Election System Matter?
 Evidence from Majority Voting.
 Review of Accounting Studies 20, 1–41.